teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     readiness and policy counts in one bounded read-only report.
 A disposable observe/on proof promotes only `factoids-v3` on `#test`; no boot autoload or production channel is changed, and explicit rollback remains immediate.
+26. **MB766 — persistent v3 operator posture:** complete in source.
+A bounded,
+    atomic core ledger restores exact grants, typed policies and enabled state after legacy plugin loading.
+Invalid whole-state input loads nothing;
+    package failures are isolated; explicit unload removes the boot entry.

-The quote path is stabilized and receives no further expansion here.
-MB764 closes the first extraction wave: Quotes remain operator-controlled, while the complete five-command Factoids set has one bounded development promotion.
+The quote path is stabilized.
+MB764 closed the first extraction wave and MB766 makes reviewed operator posture durable: Quotes remain operator-controlled, while the complete five-command Factoids set has one bounded development promotion.
 Further product extraction is a new roadmap decision, not unfinished work in this migration set.

 ## Extraction order